Zwerg93/Elektroauto-Lademanage/latex_htl_da_template/readme.md

 # HTL Leonding Diploma Thesis Template

-Used by students to create their diploma thesis.
+Used by students to create their diploma the sis.

 ![HTBLA Leonding](titlepage/htlleondinglogo.png)